Hospitality Industry Job Titles and Descriptions

 - Wedding Sales Manager

 Housekeeper.
 Housekeepers are responsible for maintaining a standard of cleanliness throughout a hotel or other hospitality venue.
-They typically clean individual hotel rooms as well as the common areas.
-They make beds, do laundry, clean bathrooms, stock linens, and more.
+They clean individual hotel rooms as well as the common areas.
+Housekeepers within the hospitality industry make beds, do laundry, clean bathrooms, stock linens, and more.

 Being a housekeeper requires some physical stamina because you often have to lift heavy loads and be on your feet most of the day.